kfgarrity/ThreeBodyTB.jl/docs/src/ug_fit.md

      only_kspace=true)
 ```

-`tbck` is the important return, which is the tight binding Hamiltonian
+`tbck` is the important return (type `TB.tb_crys_kspace`), which is the
-in k-space. `projection_warning` will warn you if the quality of the
+tight-binding Hamiltonian in k-space. `projection_warning` will warn
-projection is detected to be low.
-This can be caused by atoms that are
+you if the quality of the projection is detected to be low.
+This can
-too close together or not including enough empty bands to guarantee that
+be caused by atoms that are too close together or not including enough
-all of the atomic wavefunctions can project onto some states.
+empty bands to guarantee that all of the atomic wavefunctions can
+project onto some states.

 In order to
 fit a SCF model, it is necessary to subtract the self-consistent part